hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/iam_user_policy_attachments_exclusive.html.markdown

 Terraform resource for maintaining exclusive management of customer managed policies assigned to an AWS IAM (Identity & Access Management) user.

-!> This resource takes exclusive ownership over customer managed policies assigned to a user.
+!> This resource takes exclusive ownership over customer managed policies attached to a user.
 This includes removal of customer managed policies which are not explicitly configured.
 To prevent persistent drift, ensure any `aws_iam_user_policy_attachment` resources managed alongside this resource are included in the `policyArns` argument.

+~> Destruction of this resource means Terraform will no longer manage reconciliation of the configured policy attachments.
+It __will not__ detach the configured policies from the user.

 ## Example Usage